gurkenlabs/litiengine/CONTRIBUTING.md

   * Clean up your code following our style guide below.
 * File a Pull Request
   * We try to review pull requests as often as possible, but don't be mad if it takes us some days before reviewing yours.
-  * As soon as your changes were reviewed and approved, we will merge them into the master branch.
+  * As soon as your changes were reviewed and approved, we will merge them into the main branch.
   * Due to questionable design decisions, violations of our code of conduct, or bugs, we may reject pull requests and ask for changes.
 Again, this is nothing to be mad about: After you've revised the defective portions of your pull request, we'll happily review it once more.
   * Changes resulting in build and test pipeline failures that cannot be resolved within two days will be reverted.